HazzaMore/Insta-Clone-Project/README.md

 ## ToDos:
 * Make a loading skeleton for the suggested users
+* remove casing errors before upload or else the build will fail

 ## Known flaws/bugs
 * When creating an account, username checks are not case insensitive.Meaning a user with janedoe can exist alongside JaneDoe and janeDoe etc. but all have the same url.